lejpiodan-ux/Sql_Code_Examples/Subquerry/04_Product_Sales_Analysis_Using_Nested_Aggregations/Readme.md

 ## Techniques used in this Query:
 ##### "INNER JOIN" - To connect tables
-##### Nested Subquerry - To calculate value of order id
+##### Nested Subquery - To calculate the value of the order id
-##### Agreggations "AVG", "COUNT", "SUM"
+##### Aggregations: "AVG", "COUNT", "SUM"
 ##### "WHERE" - which is filtering data with containing subquerry
 ##### "ORDER BY"- To sort results
 ##### "OFFSET" and "FETCH" - To pagination

 ## Result
-1.Nested subquerry is calculating a total value for each "Order Id" 2.Then data is grouping by "Product Id", becouse i need to:
+1. The nested subquery is calculating a total value for each "Order Id"
+2. Then the data is grouped by "Product Id", because I need to:
 ##### calculate average order price for each product
 ##### calculate order quantity for each product
-3.The main querry is adding:
+3. The main query is adding:

 ##### Name of product
 ##### Name of category
 ##### Name of supplier

-4.Whole result is filtering.
-Main querry is returning only products with average value of order highest than average value for single order in whole database
+4. The whole result is filtering.
+Main query is returning only products with an average value of order higher than the average value for a single order in the whole database
-5.Results are sorted decreasingly and are paginated. ( Querry is returning only third page ( 21-30 last records)
+5. Results are sorted in decreasing order and are paginated. ( Querry is returning only the third page ( 21-30 last records)

-Writted by Piotr Leja
+Written by Piotr Leja